Enveloppe/obsidian-enveloppe/README.md

 - The index key, for folder note citation.
 - The default category key and the default folder.
 For the default folder, using "/" will put the file in the root.

+You can use the plugin to update your configuration.
+To do that, you can edit :
+- The category key name and the default value
+- The citation key

+Use the commands "Update settings workflow" to update the `.github-action`.

 ---

 Now, if everything is configured, you will have :